fatimalsayeda/E-Store-Churn-Analysis-and-Prediction/README.md

-Executive Summary:
-E-Store-Churn-Analysis-and-Prediction
-This project represents an end-to-end (E2E) solution starting with the generation of Arabic fake data, followed by data cleansing and exploratory analysis (EDA), implementation of a predictive model aimed at identifying customers at high risk of churning from an e-store  (Churn Risk).
+E-Store-Churn-Analysis-and-Prediction project represents an end-to-end (E2E) solution starting with the generation of Arabic fake data, followed by data cleansing and exploratory analysis (EDA), implementation of a predictive model aimed at identifying customers at high risk of churning from an e-store  (Churn Risk).

 Tech Stack (Technology & Purpose):
 Faker, Arabic-Reshaper: Generating the fake Arabic data and formatting it.